-And unfortunately, at this time, only the Fitbit Charge 4 and Fitbit Versa 2 have an official IP rating, meaning it’s been tested according to the Ingress Protection Testing Standards.
+And unfortunately, at this time, only a few Fitbits have an official IP rating, meaning it’s been tested according to the Ingress Protection Testing Standards.

-The Charge 4 and Versa 2 have an IP water resistance rating of IPX8 under IEC standard 60529.
-This rating means you can wear the Charge 4 or Versa 2 continuously and for prolonged periods while swimming in a lake, river, pool, or ocean.
+The Sense, Inspire 2, Luxe, Charge 4, Ace 3, and Versa 2 or 3 have an IP water resistance rating of IPX8 under IEC standard 60529.
+This rating means you can continuously wear these models for prolonged periods while swimming in a lake, river, pool, or ocean.

 This rating also means that your Fitbit can be submerged deeper than 1 meter.
 According to Fitbit’s guidance, all Fitbits rated as IPX8 can sustain submersion in up to 50 meters.